jimmyxu123/SELECT/README.md

 ### Transfer Learning

-Steps to Reproduce our transfer learning (VTAB) benchmark:
+Steps to reproduce our transfer learning (VTAB) benchmark:

 1. Create a folder called "vtab_weights".
-Store the model checkpoints in this folder.
+Store the [model checkpoints](https://huggingface.co/collections/nyu-dice-lab/imagenet-666e885314f1c262fec84ef8) in this folder.
 In order to reproduce the results in our paper, your folder should include the following: